saif567/wordpress/readme.txt

 == Copyright ==

 Witoni, Copyright 2014-2016 WordPress.org & Automattic.com
-jack is distributed under the terms of the GNU GPL
+Airline is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by